 A highly qualified administrative and residential staff closely supervise the small living groups.
 Close friendships abound at Konaway Nika Tillicum for Native American students from throughout Oregon.
 The last day consists of a presentation of graduation certificates and a closing ceremony for students and their families.

 All students arrive on campus Saturday morning at 11:00 a.m. for check-in and orientation.
 Meals begin with lunch Saturday at noon students must make their own arrangements for Saturday breakfast.

 Konaway is for students in grades 7-12.
 All Native American students in that grade range are invited to apply.

 How much does the academy cost?

 Konaway is a completely self-supported program, generating funds each year through grants, donations, and fundraisers.
 We attempt to provide scholarships for all of our students at $1000.00 per child.
 Each household is required to pay a $75.00 fee upon student acceptance, which will reserve their spot in the academy.
 Many students may be eligible for state, federal or tribal funding.
 Please inquire with the appropriate agencies as to whether your child is eligible.

 To be considered for Konaway Nika Tillicum, students must show a personal commitment to attend, participate and have a minimum GPA of 2.5.
+Students must have completed grades 7 thorugh 12.
 Students may be recommended for admission by parents, teachers, school personnel, tribal leaders or other knowledgeable adults.Students must also provide evidence of at least one of the following:

 - Leadership ability.